 Can Duolingo make you fluent?
 Can it actually help you reach fluency in a new language?
-Although it may not be able to make you completely fluent on its own, Duolingo can be an important and free resource on your language learning journey and shouldn’t be ignored!
-Here’s how you can use Duolingo to reach fluency.
+Here’s whether it can make you fluent and how you can use Duolingo on your journey to reach fluency.

 Can Duolingo Make You Fluent in a Language?

 In my opinion, Duolingo on its own CAN NOT make you fluent in a foreign language.

 In order to become fluent in a language, it is absolutely necessary to actually speak the language with a native speaker and get hours of practice.

 Duolingo can aid in your journey to become fluent, but if you aren’t actively practicing the language with a native speaker or practicing your comprehension skills by listening to native conversations (like using movies, podcasts, YouTube, etc), then you will not become fluent.